askimed/nf-test/docs/docs/cli/generate.md

 ```

-Create a test case for each functio in file `functions.nf`:
+Create a test case for each function in file `functions.nf`:

 ```
 nf-test generate function functions.nf